GHXX/LogicWorld-TcpBridge/README.md

 * 2 bytes for the port, where first the higher byte is written, then the lower, e.g. port 9999 would be written as 0010 01110, 0000,1111

 Once this is written, you must enable the enable-pin, to start the connection.
-Writing additional unexpected bytes wi
+Writing additional unexpected bytes will cause the connection procedure to fail.